yochaigal/cairn/wip/rot-kings-sanctum.md

 ### Room 1
 #### Pressure Plate/Gas Trap
-- Paralyzing gas
+- Paralyzing gas, WIL save or be paralyzed for 1d4 turns.

 ### Room 4
-#### Magic Mace
+#### Mace (d8, see note)
-- Notes on weird thing 1
+- _Enhanced_ damage against non-magical opponents

 #### Ring of Spell Turning
-- Notes on weird thing 1
+- The wearer can redirect a spell that strikes them back on the caster.
+Treat this as casting a spell under difficult conditions.

 ### Room 5
 #### Healing Mushroom